madihasamo/logstash_geospatial_data/README.md

 ```
 ## Logstash Deployment (Ubuntu 18.04)

- Once installed, it is configured by default (unless specified) in the directory /usr/share/logstash
+ Once installed, it is configured by default (unless specified) in the directory /usr/share/logstash.
-To run the service change the current path to the this directory and run following command :
+To run the service change the current path to this directory and run following command :
 ```
 bin/logstash -f /path_to_config_file/config.conf
 ```